simonhansedasi/GrapeExpectations/README.md

 Reression Ridge data has already been wrangled and is ready for ML.
 All notebooks for data wrangling are contained in data_wrangling folder.

 ## Wrangling Notebooks

+### 00_subsample_polygons

+Import and convert polygons to data objects.
+Divide polygons into minimum sized hexagons to increase variance of features and increase sample space.

 ### 01_clip_dem